bluesky/tiled/docs/source/explanations/structures.md

 # Structures

-Tiled *Adapters* provide data in one of a fixed group of standard *structure families*.
+Tiled describes data in one of a fixed group of standard *structure families*.
 These are *not* Python-specific structures.
 They can be encoded in standard, language-agnostic formats and transferred from the service to a client in potentially any language.